Are you scared or excited of forthcoming groundbreaking innovations?

 If we understand these life principles on a deeper level, each one can become a better scientist as well as a better human being.

-“The obstacle of rethinking is arrogance, which I have experienced across the labs and offices” he continued.
+“The obstacle of rethinking is arrogance, which I have experienced across many areas” he continued.

 Arrogance is ignorance plus conviction in one’s mind, that stops rethinking.